This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 -

-Purchase as Self: Passes that are linked to a user's account and can be gifted.
+Individual Pass: Passes that are linked to a user's account and can be gifted.

 -

-Purchase as Team: Passes linked to a team can be assigned and revoked to various team members by team administrators.
+Team Pass: Passes linked to a team can be assigned and revoked to various team members by team administrators.

 -